DSoftTechnology/ADS-FDA-Pool3/README.md

 ###d) Human-centered design techniques and tools

-* Brainstorming sessions - worked within the project team to brainstorm concepts for development to meet user needs
+* Brainstorming sessions - worked within the project team to brainstorm concepts and wireframes for development to meet user needs; developed a user navigation map
 * Use Cases - 3 iterations centered on the identified 3 primary personas (not potential FDA data maintainer personas)
 * Paper Prototyping - 3 iterations with 3 primary personas and using comments to affect design
-* Participatory Design - multiple live demonstrations showing prototypes to various users and using comments to affect design
+* Participatory Design - multiple live demonstrations (using both test data for quick reviews and FDA data once that capability was integrated) showing prototypes to various users and incorporating their comments to affect design
 * Usability Testing - Performed 1 iteration with uninvolved, non-IT users; invited non-IT users to use the website and provide feedback

 ###e) Design Style Guide and Pattern Library